CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY •GOALS•June.2019

 Science is all about facts and guesses.
 When we make a guess, we have to figure out how to test it to discover in what ways we are right or wrong.
 Then, we make another approximation, an informed guess, until we think we are close to what seems to be the truth.
 Yet, there are many concepts that get sticky, seasoned with age and attitude.
 And like all other humans, scientists and scholars fall in love with their ideas and build special barriers around them, a definitive circle of influence; and predictably, turf wars break out.

-In 1716 Isaac Newton2 of England was fighting for the veracity of a bad idea.
+In 1716 Isaac Newton3 of England was fighting for the veracity of a bad idea.
 He was arguing with Gottfried Leibniz of Germany and Leibniz lost that battle — he died — and the world was stuck with Newton’s absolute space and time.
-Look up into the clear night sky, somebody says, “It goes on forever,” and most of us concur.
+Look up into the clear night sky, invariably somebody says, “It goes on forever,” and most of us concur.
 That’s Newton’s absolute space and time.
 It’s wrong.
 It only goes as far as the current expansion.
 On the other side of that expansion is infinity.
-And, you can’t get there today.
+And, we can’t get there today.

 Though Newton’s concept is not the correct one, we have struggled to know what is.

 Alternatives.
 Science has had it wrong, and they’ve known it for at least 100 years.
 Einstein made that sort of clear.
 But, nobody came up with an alternative that people could understand.
 Nobody… so Newton’s old concept of absolute space and time continued to stand as our commonsense worldview.
 The problem is, to grasp “who we are, where we came from, and the meaning and value of life,” we need such an alternative and it just may be right here, deep within a mathematically-integrated, logically-consistent, UniverseView.

 Newton’s concept has had unintended consequences.4 It is time to wake up and out of that dogmatic slumber!